s2rgi0/Snack-Store/README.md

-after that you should be able to setup your .env file start your Mysql service with XAMPP server and run your laravel app preferably not in the htdocs of your xampp server
+after that you should be able to setup your .env file start your Mysql service with XAMPP server and run your laravel app preferably not in the htdocs of your xampp server with

 php artisan serve

+you can create your users and admins on the register form admin panel is in

+/admin